vEonz121/rpyc/README.md

 2. **Servers** - Provide computational resources for the network to perform cross validation on a fold distributed to them from other clients
 3. **Registry** (_Middleware_) - Keeps track of each server within the peer-to-peer network and provide the list of available servers for clients to use

 This process of distributed k-fold cross validation is performed sequentially on each fold.
-This means that each fold is distributed, split, and trined one after another once the client initiates the process.
+This means that each fold is distributed, split, and trained one after another once the client initiates the process.
+In the future, this process will be deserialised to further increase speeds.

 Subject: **Distributed & Parallel Computing**